 This does not mean that China has already overcame every difficulty.

-What still lacks in China is an independent supervisory authority, that could take the lead in set in the relevant context the rules of the Standard.
+What still lacks in China is, obviously and first of all, a binding rule to take over for the recommended standard GB/t 35273/2017 (the soft power of politics in China that can make substantially binding an optional standard, if endorsed at the political level is surely not enough on the long run) and an independent supervisory authority, that could take the lead in set in the relevant context the rules of the Standard.
 Chinese laws are still fragmented and focused on various different aspects of privacy and personal data protection, this led to the creation of various authorities (e.g. the Cyberspace Administration of China, which is the authority supervising the application of the Cybersecurity Law, but cannot be involved when a data breach happens “offline”).

 It will be important also to revise the right to be forgotten, which is now tied to a violation of law by the data controller according to Article 7.6 of the Chinese Standard, while the E.U. rule states (Article 17) that the right to erasure may be invoked simply when the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.